oracle/graaljs/docs/contributor/RegExpImplementation.md

-# Graal.js RegExp Support
+# Graal JavaScript RegExp Support

-The RegExp objects defined by the ECMAScript specification allow a developer to use regular expressions to search for patterns within strings.
-In order to implement the methods of these objects, Graal.js needs an efficient way to execute the semantics of regular expressions, i.e. a fast way to match regular expressions against strings.
-In its current form, Graal.js employs two such regular expression engines: [TRegex](https://github.com/oracle/graal/tree/master/regex), a new in-house engine, and [JOni](https://github.com/jruby/joni), an adopted port of an existing engine.
+Graal JavaScript employs two regular expression engines:
+* TRegex, a new in-house engine
+* [Joni](https://github.com/jruby/joni), an adopted port of an existing engine.

+## Compatibility
+For a high-level overview of the supported features, see [JavaScriptCompatibility.md](../user/JavaScriptCompatibility.md).

+## Implementation

-The two engines both adopt different strategies when it comes to implementing regular expressions.
+The two engines adopt different strategies when it comes to implementing regular expressions.
 TRegex translates a regular expression into a finite state automaton, which can determine whether a match is found on a single pass over the input string: whenever several alternative ways to match the remaining input are admissible, TRegex considers all of them simultaneously.
 JOni, on the other hand, implements a backtracking approach to regular expressions: whenever there are several possible ways to match the remaining input, JOni first tries to match each alternative on its own, switching to the next one when one fails to produce a correct match.